SFDO-Tooling/Metecho/CONTRIBUTING.md

 `locales/en/translation.json` file in order to have any effect.

-Strings with dynamic content (i.e. known only at runtime) cannot be automatically parsed, but will log errors while the app is running if they\'re missing from the served translation files.
+Strings with dynamic content (i.e. known only at runtime) cannot be automatically parsed, but will log errors while the app is running if they're missing from the served translation files.
 To resolve, add the missing key:value translations to `locales/<language>/translation.json`.